mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 6.5.0 =
+Release date: June, 12th 2020

+* Behavior change: Moved to using the taxonomy of the term rather than passed in taxonomy in various functions.
+As a consequence, this allows `bcn_pick_post_term` to override the taxonomy selection.
+* Behavior change: Default template for unlinked breadcrumbs now includes breadcrumbList markup.
+* New feature: Added new filter `bcn_breadcrumb_linked`.
+* New feature: Introduced new WordPress capability: `bnc_manage_options`.
+* Bug fix: Fixed XML settings exporter so that it no longer creates malformed files that cannot be imported when settings contain special HTML entities.

 = 6.4.0 =
 Release date: December, 31st 2019